George Shih, M.D.

 Dr. Shih achieved Board Certification in Diagnostic Radiology from the American Board of Radiology in 2005.

-As a member of the Abdominal Imaging Division in Weill Cornell's Department of Radiology.
-Dr. Shih performs a wide variety of studies in CT, MRI and Ultrasound.
+As a member of the Abdominal Imaging Division in Weill Cornell's Department of Radiology, Dr. Shih performs a wide variety of studies in CT, MRI and Ultrasound.
 Dr. Shih has developed an interest and clinical expertise in genitourinary radiology.
-He holds a secondary appointment, as Assistant Professor of Radiology in Urology at Weill Cornell Medical College.
+He holds a secondary faculty appointment in the Department of Urology at Weill Cornell Medical College.